Partial Encryption

 Chief Sam Dotson, St. Louis Metropolitan Police

-What triggered the encryption?
-Protesters were using smartphone apps to monitor police radio traffic and sharing information about officer movements on social media.
-According to Dotson, this made it "difficult for us to control the situation."
+The trigger: protesters were using smartphone apps to monitor police radio and sharing officer movements on social media.
+Dotson said this made it "difficult for us to control the situation."

-Was the problem that protesters knew where police were?
-Or was the problem what police were doing when they got there?
-When transparency becomes inconvenient for authorities during civil rights protests, which side is served by secrecy?
+Was the problem that protesters knew where police were, or was it what police were doing when they arrived?
+When transparency becomes inconvenient for authorities during civil rights protests, the question of who benefits from secrecy answers itself.

 August 9, 2014